pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 Getting linked to often comes about through letting others know about your journal and may not require any additional effort.
 Be wary of mass solicitation in attempting to get others to link to your site, however, as this is often seen as spam and can undermine the credibility of your journal as well as negatively impact your SEO.

 Linking from your journal to other relevant sites is another important way to increase your SEO.
-Relevant is key here, as search engines are smart enough to recognize if you fill your site with unrelated links in an obvious attempt to raise your SEO illegitimately.
+Relevance is key here, as search engines are smart enough to recognize if you fill your site with unrelated links in an obvious attempt to raise your SEO illegitimately.
 Some simple ways to increase the relevant links on your website include:

 1. Include links to profile pages at the home institutions or professional websites for all of your editorial team and authors.
 Here is an example for PKP Director, [Dr. John Willinsky](https://ed.stanford.edu/faculty/willinsk).
 This not only adds many relevant links to your journal website, but also significantly boosts its credibility by demonstrating that these are all real people.
 A common practice of predatory journals is to make up editorial board members, or to list people without their knowledge, so this is a good way to show you are a legitimate journal.
 2. Include links to the ORCIDs of your editorial team and authors.
 Similar to the item above, it increases relevant links and increases your credibility.